mudasar187/Java_EE_48hrs_Exam/README.md

 Also testing with Travis CI

-Also deployed to [Heroku](https://www.heroku.com/) , click on this url [https://quizgamespring.herokuapp.com/](https://quizgamespring.herokuapp.com/)
+Deployed to [Heroku](https://www.heroku.com/) , click on this url [https://quizgamespring.herokuapp.com/](https://quizgamespring.herokuapp.com/) to test the application